 by Joe Beam and Lee Wilson

-you want to know what the Bible means when it talks about "the New Earth"?
-Will we have relationships in Heaven?
+What does the Bible mean when it talks about "the New Earth"?
+Will we have relationships there?
 Will we have bodies or just be spirits?
 Will we have free will and if so, what will keep us from sinning again?
 Will animals be in the next life?
 If these questions intrigue you then you'll want to order this book!